SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-2. Navigate to the dashboard to locate the customer data you wish to edit or update.
+2. Navigate to the dashboard to locate the customer data that want to edit or updates.

    <br>